Dosage Form: injection, solution

-As with other aminoglycosides, Gentamicin Injection is potentially nephrotoxic.
+As with other aminoglycosides, Gentamicin Sulfate Injection, USP is potentially nephrotoxic.
 The risk of nephrotoxicity is greater in patients with impaired renal function and in those who receive high dosage or prolonged therapy.

-Neurotoxicity manifested by ototoxicity, both vestibular and auditory, can occur in patients treated with gentamicin, primarily in those with pre-existing renal damage and in patients with normal renal function treated with higher doses and/or for longer periods than recommended.
+Neurotoxicity manifested by ototoxicity, both vestibular and auditory, can occur in patients treated with Gentamicin Sulfate Injection, USP, primarily in those with pre-existing renal damage and in patients with normal renal function treated with higher doses and/or for longer periods than recommended.
 Aminoglycoside-induced ototoxicity is usually irreversible.
 Other manifestations of neurotoxicity may include numbness, skin tingling, muscle twitching and convulsions.

 In the newborn infant, exchange transfusions may also be considered.